kierans/grunt-apm/README.md

 ## Tasks

-This plugin defines the following tasks (each calls the respective APM command in the current working directory):
+This plugin defines the following tasks (each one calls the respective APM command in the current working directory):

 - `apm-link`